jepsen-io/datomic/README.md

 `/etc/systemd/system/datomic-peer.service` on peers, and are passed in as environment variables to the actual transactor and peer processes by systemd.

+## Workloads

+There are four main workloads, selectable with `-w workload-name`. `append` and `append-cas` perform transactions of reads and appends to lists encoded in two differnet ways. `append` provides a blend of Strong Session Serializable and Strong Serializable; see the Jepsen report for details. `append-cas` yields Strong Session Snapshot Isolation. `internal` is a very short test with a handful of hand-coded examples of internal consistency; it measures both Datomic's behavior, and what you'd expect from a database with serial intra-transaction semantics. `grant` demonstrates a write-skew analogue within a single transaction: an invariant violation that arises due to concurrent logical execution of two transaction functions.

 ## Variations

 To sync on every read, use `--sync`.